jonhue/avatari/README.md

 end
 ```

-By default Avatari manipulates the passed initials: only the first characters of the first two word will be used as initials:
+By default Avatari manipulates the passed initials: only the first characters of the first two words will be used as initials:

 ```
 'Jonas Hübotter'